John Arensmeyer, Founder & CEO

 As Outreach Director, Grant Lahmann oversees and coordinates Small Business Majority’s outreach and education operations around the country.
 He is responsible for working with Small Business Majority's business and advocacy partners around the nation to bring the small business voice to outreach efforts across a variety of policy issues.
 Grant spent time as a legislative aide in the U.S. Senate and has an extensive background in political campaigns, most recently managing or directing several campaigns across the country.

-Elliott Long assists Small Business Majority’s CEO, Vice President for External Affairs and members of the organization’s leadership team with scheduling, administrative and logistical support.
-He also supports the work of Small Business Majority's small business outreach team across the country.
-Previously to joining Small Business Majority, Elliott served as an intern for members of Congress and at the White House Office of Legislative Affairs.
-He comes from a family of entrepreneurs and small business owners.
+Elliott Long serves as Policy & Development Associate for Small Business Majority, working on a range of policy and legislative issues that affect small business owners including taxes, budget, access to capital, minimum wage and more.
+He also researches and engages new funding opportunities for the organization.
+Lastly, he assists Small Business Majority’s CEO and members of the organization’s leadership team with scheduling, administrative and logistical support.
+Before becoming Policy & Development Associate, Elliott served as Small Business Majority’s Outreach Coordinator.
+Previously, he was an intern for members of Congress and at the White House Office of Legislative Affairs.
+He comes from a family of small business owners.

 Dustin McManus, Communications Assistant

 Dustin McManus assists with Small Business Majority's communications efforts, including creating, designing and editing outreach materials, presentations, fact sheets, infographics and more.
 He manages the company's social media platforms and helps implement digital media strategies.
 Additionally, he assists the CEO and leadership team members with scheduling and administrative support.
 Prior to joining Small Business Majority, Dustin was a journalist and served as an editorial writer for several magazines in North Carolina, as well as an online columnist.
 He was also the co-creator, writer and marketing manager for a start-up publication.